 This new program has been developed for Kankakee School District to provide a safe, optimal learning environment for students in crisis.
 This placement includes special education and regular education students and allows students to continue to receive instruction rather than serve out-of-school suspension.
 CIPS (Crisis Intervention Programing Stabilization) staff provides academic and behavioral support for each student, based on the student's individual needs while providing direct instructional support.
 Programming can be provided for general or special education students, Pre-K through 21 years old.
 Number of days will be determined by the principal and their team, including parent/guardian.
 Any student that is placed in the CIPS program with an IEP, who's placement exceeds 45 days, will be reviewed to determine if the alternative (CIPS) setting continues to be in the best interest of the student.
-CIPS programming at the high school and junior high will be available for students in crisis in academics and support will also be included in programs for students with multiple F's or deficient credits.
+CIPS programming at the high school and junior high will be available for students with multiple F's or deficient credits.